-- (a) Employees will not work extra-duty assignments under the following circumstances: - 1.
+- a.
+Employees will not work extra-duty assignments under the following circumstances: - 1.
 The employee is on suspension. - 2.
-The employee is on leave other than vacation or compensation leave. - 3.
-The employee is the subject of an Internal Affairs Investigation and is assigned to administrative duty as a result of the allegation(s). - 4.
-The employee is on light duty. - (b) It is the responsibility of the employee who is unable to work extra-duty assignments due to one of the above reasons to notify the Extra-Duty Coordinator for their removal from any assignment list for which they have already signed up.
-It remains the officer's responsibility to locate coverage for the detail assignment. - (c) New probationary officers may work Department approved overtime assignments (parades, community events, patrol overtime, etc.) with the approval of the Personnel Development Sergeant or the officers' supervisor as applicable. - (d) Employees who are on workers comp injury leave or FMLA shall not engage in extra employment. - (e) Employees who are on leave without pay, have had their police powers suspended or on military leave or are on a probationary status may not engage in extra-duty employment.
+The employee is on leave other than vacation or compensation leave.

+- 3. The employee is the subject of an Internal Affairs Investigation and is assigned to administrative duty as a result of the allegation(s). - 4.
+The employee is on light duty. - b.
+It is the responsibility of the employee who is unable to work extra-duty assignments due to one of the above reasons to notify the Extra-Duty Coordinator for their removal from any assignment list for which they have already signed up.
+It remains the officer's responsibility to locate coverage for the detail assignment. - c.
+New probationary officers may work Department approved overtime assignments (parades, community events, patrol overtime, etc.) with the approval of the Operations Commander or the officers' supervisor as applicable. - d.
+Employees who are on workers comp injury leave or FMLA shall not engage in extra employment. - e.
+Employees who are on leave without pay, have had their police powers suspended or on military leave or are on a probationary status may not engage in extra-duty employment.

-815.6.4 SPECIAL RESTRICTIONS
+c.
+SPECIAL RESTRICTIONS